Rassa-Gvm/MAXHiC/README.md

 ### Capture Model

 Capture Hi-C is a version of Hi-C that some pieces of DNA are specified as *targets* or *baits* and interactions related to them are sequences with much more depth.
 So there would be 3 types of interactions in the experiment *bait-bait*, *bait-other*, *other-other* which have different conditions as explained so the general models cannot work well if they do not consider their differences.
-In MAXHiC the same model is extended to work for capture Hi-C considering these differences.
+In MaxHiC the same model is extended to work for capture Hi-C considering these differences.
 In the capture version of the model, a file specifying the location of baits is also required as an input argument.
 The overlap between all baits and DNA bins are calculated and bins are flagged as bait or other based on the minimum required length of overlap with bait pieces.
 The minimum required overlap can be specified by two options, ratio limit which is the minimum ratio w.r.t. the length of the bin and length limit which is the absolute required length of overlap between bins and bait pieces.
 There is also an additional option named bait overhang which specifies the extra pieces also assumed as bait from the two ends of the original bait pieces.

-## Running MAXHiC
+## Running MaxHiC

-You can run MAXHiC with the following command:
+You can run MaxHiC with the following command:

 ```
-python [Dir_to_MAXHiC]/Main.py [Arguments] base_directory save_directory
+python [Dir_to_MaxHiC]/Main.py [Arguments] base_directory save_directory
 ```

-In which [Dir_to_MAXHiC] must be filled with the directory to the MAXHiC folder you created in the [installation section](#Installation).
+In which [Dir_to_MaxHiC] must be filled with the directory to the MaxHiC folder you created in the [installation section](#Installation).
 The full command is as follows:

 ```
 python Main.py [-h] [-d device] [-t Threads_number] [-s silent_model]